Second Degree Criminal Sexual Conduct

 COMMON QUESTIONS

-IF I AM BEING ACCUSED OF “PENETRATION”, WHY AM I CHARGED WITH SECOND DEGREE CRIMINAL SEXUAL CONDUCT?
+IF I AM BEING ACCUSED OF “PENETRATION”, WHY AM I CHARGED WITH SECOND-DEGREE CRIMINAL SEXUAL CONDUCT?

-It is common for the prosecutor to charge a lesser degree of Criminal Sexual Conduct (Second Degree Criminal Sexual Conduct is a lesser degree of seriousness than First Degree Criminal Sexual Conduct) in order to secure a plea.
+It is common for the prosecutor to charge a lesser degree of Criminal Sexual Conduct (Second Degree Criminal Sexual Conduct is a lesser degree of seriousness than First Degree Criminal Sexual Conduct) to secure a plea.
 In other words, although the accusations involve penetration, there may be a benefit to the prosecutor initially charging a lesser crime.
 Beware, the prosecution has the legal right to change the charges at any time during the investigation and/or the criminal process.

 WHY AM I CHARGED WITH CRIMINAL SEXUAL CONDUCT IN THE SECOND DEGREE WHEN THE ACCUSER IS AN ADULT?